maxpumperla/betago/PITCHME.md

 - breadth $b \approx 250$, depth $d \approx 150$ |
 - A game has about $b^d$ moves, completely intractable |
 - Sampling guesses and keeping track of outcome can work (MCTS) |
+- "Randomly" playing out a full game is called rollout
 - Position evaluation in Go is extremely hard ($v^{\ast}(s)$?) |
 - MCTS methods have been state of the art in Go for a long time |